TomNussbaumer/github-tools/README.md

-help                   ... displays this page version                ... displays version info clone <repo> [user-id] ... clones a repository info  [user-id]        ... returns account informations in json format repos [user-id]        ... returns list of repository names repos-urls [user-id]   ... returns list of repository urls repos-json [user-id]   ... returns repos informations in json format backup [user-id]       ... loop through all repos of a user account and either
+help                   ... displays this page version                ... displays version info clone <repo>           ... clones a repository info  [user-id]        ... returns account informations in json format repos [user-id]        ... returns list of repository names repos-urls [user-id]   ... returns list of repository urls repos-json [user-id]   ... returns repos informations in json format backup [user-id]       ... loop through all repos of a user account and
-                           clones them or uses 'git pull' to update them. root [abspath]         ... set prefix for command go go <relpath>           ... changes to dir <root>/<relpath> if root is set debug [on]             ... enables/disables debug (without parameter == off]
+                           either clones them or uses 'git pull'. root [abspath]         ... set prefix for command go go <relpath>           ... changes to dir <root>/<relpath> if root is set debug [on]             ... enables/disables debug
+                           (without parameter == off]
+import [user-id]       ... imports current git repo to github (note: the
+                           user-id is derived from parent dir)

-If you omit the optional parameter user-id, the name of the current working directory will be used as github user-id.
+If you omit the optional parameter user-id, the name of the active working directory will be used as github user-id.
 ```

 ### Example usage